brownplt/B2T2/ErrorIllustrations.md

 ### What is the Bug?

 The built column was named inconsistently.
-In `buildColumn(...)`, the column was named `"part2"` but when computing the `count` table, the column was accessed with `"brown-and-get-acne"`.
+In `buildColumn(...)`, the column was named `"part2"` but when `count`ed, the column was accessed with `"brown-and-get-acne"`.

 ### A Corrected Program